danieljllo/python_scripts/README.md

 # python_scripts
-A collection of miscellaneous python scripts
+This repository contains a collection of miscellaneous python scripts